turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 * Querying third-party APIs
 * Processing bulk data

-#### Providing an API & Gem
+### Providing an API & Gem

 The full functionality of your application should be available through an API.
 That API should come with a wrapper gem that makes it easy to work with.

 The background workers **may not** connect to your application database directly or load the Rails environment for your app.
 They must go through your API gem to read from and write to feeds.

-### Evaluation Criteria
+## Evaluation Criteria

 The evaluation of the project is broken into three areas:

 1. Evaluation of the user stories for each feature of the application.
-(44 points possible for the basic requirements, up to 12 additional extension points available)
 2. Code critique and review by instructors and engineers
 3. Non-functional requirements and metrics